-Exploring and navigating the territory of the imagination
+Exploring and navigating the landscape of the imagination

 is at the heart of the work of Ann Papoulis,

-both as an artist and as an Imagination Consultant.
+both as an artist and as an Imagination Activator.

 She is trained as a dancer, actor, musician and visual artist,